clockworkengineer/NewtonianCosmos/readme.md

 At present the design only really supports node based JavaScript child processes due to the 'ipc' message passing that is needed (I am unsure at present if these are supported in any other languages like C++).
 In any case the JavaScript can be just used as a wrapper for any under lying program.

+Each task file now consists of two parts.
+The first part that contains the signature (bacically all the details used to create the task) which is exported and read by the main program and the second contains an function called TASKPROCESS that is run if the file is loaded child process.
+Note that this is indicated by the Task object defining process.env.TASKCHILD to be part of the spawned processes environment.
+Having a module of this format keeps all  that is required to run a task in one place.

 # Imported Packages #

 1. **chokidar**                - *A  wrapper around node.js fs.watch / fs.watchFile / fsevents.*